 |Course Code:||400||Note:||This programme is primarily online with some on-campus workshops|

 An exciting new two-year part-time programme to give current and potential AI engineers the skills, theory and recognition they need to develop in their role.
 For the first time, candidates can gain a full MSc degree in this specialist area through a mixed learning process with an emphasis on practical application in the workplace.

 The programme is industry-led and is being developed with the support of a range of companies working in this field in Ireland.
-Skillnets is funding most of the development costs and the delivery costs will be part-funded both by Skillnets and the participating companies.
+Skillnet Ireland is funding most of the development costs and the delivery costs will be part-funded both by Skillnet Ireland and the participating companies.

 The University of Limerick won the tender to develop and deliver this new national MSc in Artificial Intelligence (AI).
-The course will begin in September 2018 and will be delivered predominantly online with some intensive Problem Based Learning (PBL) workshops taking place on the University campus.
+The course will begin in September 2018 and will be delivered predominantly online with some intensive workshops delivered in group sessions at sites designated by the College.

-In addition to the Masters course a short intensive 12 week fast-track Preparatory Course in AI course will also be developed and delivered by UL in collaboration with the Irish Centre for High End Computing, Ireland’s national centre for HPC.
+In addition to the Masters course a short intensive 12 week fast-track Certificate in AI course has been developed and delivered by UL in collaboration with the Irish Centre for High End Computing, Ireland’s national centre for HPC.
 Participants must complete the Preparatory course for entry to the Masters regardless of their prior qualifications or experience.
 Successful completion of the Preparatory Course will lead to the award of a Certificate in Artificial Intelligence by UL.

 Both these courses will equip participants with a knowledge-base and an advanced skillset to enable them to become highly capable experts for this strategically important sector which will in turn have a positive impact on the Irish economy.